 Professionals understand that it isn’t just about fixing what has been broken, it is also about maintaining what’s already there – and building what isn’t.
 That said, there are 3 main aspects of solid brand reputation practices: build, manage, repair.

 The first step is to build it up with practices like social media marketing and search engine optimization.
 Then you must maintain it with review management and strong customer support.
 In the face of a reputation crisis, rebuilding must be done so that your company’s profits don’t take a huge hit.

 As you can see, implementing a reputation management strategy for your business it will be extremely difficult to do on your own.
 If you are a small business or just starting up, go ahead and give it a try.
-Otherwise, your best bet is to hire professionals to work their magic.
+Otherwise, your best bet is to hire professionals such as Niche Inbound to work their magic.